CSS-Windows/WindowsDiag/ADS/AD_GetRemoteToken/readme.md

-### Note: this works also for user accounts and works without password.
+NOTE: the same approach (no need to enter user password) works for AD user accounts.